vaiish371/tp/docs/UserGuide.md

 ### 2.4.2 Setting Assignment Deadline : `set assignment deadline`

-The `set assigment deadline` command allows you to set the date which you have to grade the assignment by.
+This command allows you to set the date which you have to grade the assignment by.
 If a deadline had previously been set, the deadline of the assignment will be updated with the new deadline.

 Format: `set assignment deadline /a ASSIGNMENT_NAME /d DEADLINE`